tjkohli/nebula-ui-atom/README.md

   <img align="center" src="http://tjkoh.li/EoKQ/1zrgqdez+" alt="Search">
 </p>

-<h2 align="center">Minimal distractions.
-Maximum utility.</h2>
+<h2 align="center">Get more done with Focus Mode.</h2>
 <p align="center">
 	Modals fly above your code.
-Inputs come to life when activated. <br>
+Inputs come to life when focused. <br>
-	Non-editor panes gracefully fade into the deep blue-gray <br>
-	background when you're not working in them.
+	And with the all-new Focus Mode, elements gracefully fade into <br>the deep blue-gray background when you're not looking at them.
 </p>
 <br>